Landscape Architecture with Conversion - MA

 Studying with us in 2021/22

-If you don't have a degree in Landscape Architecture, this MA in Landscape Architecture with a conversion year offers an opportunity to take the first steps in becoming a Chartered member of the Landscape Institute.
+This MA in Landscape Architecture with a conversion year enables applicants who do not have a degree in Landscape Architecture an opportunity to take the first steps in becoming a Chartered Member of the Landscape Institute.

 Note: If you do hold a degree in Landscape Architecture then please view our one-year MA in Landscape Architecture option.